Triggers

 In a firearm, a small amount of pressure on a spring-loaded trigger acts via an internal mechanism of levers to release a firing pin, which strikes a percussion cap or primer, setting off a small charge which in turn ignites a mass of gunpowder.
 This releases a large amount of explosive energy and drives a bullet down the barrel.
 The consequences can be out of all proportion to the barely visible squeezing of the trigger finger.

 So it is with emotional triggers.
 A small action, a casual comment, may easily, if it touches on a sensitive area, provoke an explosion of painful emotions and suddenly throw us way off centre.
 This is so common that ‘triggering’ has passed into everyday speech and we take for granted the aptness of the ‘trigger’ metaphor itself.
 The explosion or other sudden emotional avalanche depends on a stored reservoir of unexpressed anger, fear or other pain.
-Such stores often go all the way back to a childhood scenario which has been constantly added to over the years.
+Such stores usually go all the way back to a childhood scenario which has been constantly added to over the years.
 As a result, a single dog barking in the night may tap into all the other times in my life my peace has been disturbed by outside interference, my attempt to help you with a tricky task may unconsciously remind you of all the times as a child you were not allowed to do something for yourself, the smell of disinfectant may reconnect someone else with the terror of being hospitalised at the age of 3, and so on.
 In each case it leads to anger, fear or upset.

 Typically, as with firearms, triggering happens practically in an instant.
 Our button has been pushed, and before we’re even aware of it, a chain reaction has set in which we are powerless to interrupt.
 Even when it’s happened to us many times before, and we can become aware of the process, we can feel ourselves rapidly losing the plot as a minor irritation spirals into all-out war.
 Still, slowing it right down and naming the stages involved can be a great first step to disarming our triggers.
 I’ve found the firearms metaphor to be surprisingly useful in examining in more detail what it means to be triggered, so that’s what this page does.